 - a.
-Monies under the direct control of agencies and institutions by virtue of auxiliary enterprises, local service operations, federal, state, and private gifts, and grants and contracts, may be expended in such amounts and for such purposes as authorized by the Board without express legislative spending authority. - b.
-Agency funds may be expended in accordance with the provision and controls of the depositor and are not subject to Board authorization.
+Monies under the direct control of institutions and agencies by virtue of auxiliary enterprises, local service operations, federal, state, and private gifts, and grants and contracts, may be expended in such amounts and for such purposes as authorized by the Board without express legislative spending authority. - b.
+Institutional Aagency funds may be expended in accordance with the provision and controls of the depositor and are not subject to Board authorization.